sih2020admin/DB126_Utkarsh_2020/README.md

 ## Built with

 - HTML CSS JS - HTML is the standard markup language for Web pages.
-With HTML you can create your own Website.
+CSS is a language that describes the style of an HTML document.
+JavaScript is the programming language of HTML and the Web.
 - [NodeJs](https://nodejs.org/en/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 - [MySQL](https://www.mysql.com) - The world's most popular open source database .